 International applicants are welcome to apply for this scheme.

 The deadline for applying in 12 January.
-Email me first if you are considering applying.
+Email me first (no later than 5 January) if you are considering applying to discuss your suitability.

 The University of Glasgow will host EEID2018